-Because muscles are the main interface between the brain and body biomechanics, muscle dynamics serve as a gateway to probe the inner workings of the nervous system.
-For example, Marin Vargas \textit{et al.} \citep{marinvargas_task-driven_2024} passively replayed experimentally recorded primate reaching behavior in a musculoskeletal model to test hypothesized roles for proprioception.
-Because all muscle spindle responses can be accessed \textit{in silico}, the authors were able to train different machine learning models to investigate what information is best encoded in these proprioceptive signals.
-In another example, Aldarondo \textit{et al.} \cite{aldarondo_virtual_2024} trained an artificial neural network to imitate recorded rat behaviors in a virtual rodent.
-The model was then used to replicate the animal's behavior, effectively acting as an inverse dynamics controller.
-By comparing activity in the simulated network with recorded neural activity across brain regions, the authors identified candidate regions that may implement inverse dynamics.
-Neuromechanical twins have also been used to study different sensory modalities beyond mechanosensation.
-For instance, to study visuomotor behaviors, researchers directly accessed simulated neural activities in the visual system using an artificial neural network constrained by real circuits organization \citep{liu_artificial_2025,wang-chen_neuromechfly_2024}.
+Estimated muscle dynamics serve as a gateway to probe the \textit{neural control} of behavior.
+For example, passively replaying experimentally recorded primate reaching behavior in a musculoskeletal model allowed Marin Vargas \textit{et al.} to evaluate which information is best encoded in spindle responses inferred from the replay, thereby testing hypothesized roles for proprioception \cite{marinvargas_task-driven_2024}.
+In another example, Aldarondo \textit{et al.} trained an artificial neural network to replicate recorded behavior---effectively training an inverse dynamics controller---and identified candidate brain regions for similar inverse dynamics computing by comparing activities in the simulated and the real animal \cite{aldarondo_virtual_2024}.
+Neuromechanical models have also been extended beyond mechanosensation: for instance, studies of visuomotor behaviors have directly accessed simulated visual system activities using artificial neural networks constrained by biological circuitry \cite{liu_artificial_2025,wang-chen_neuromechfly_2024}.